FG faults World Bank's claims on poor electricity supply - Vanguard News

 ”To date, more than 600k meters have been delivered to DISCOs out of the 1 million in phase 0 with installation ongoing.
 Meters are sourced locally and are creating jobs in installation and manufacturing/assembly.”

-Zakari clarified that the Service-Based Tariff ensures that citizens pay more only when and if they are receiving a high quality of service.
+Zakari clarified that the Service Based Tariff ensures that citizens pay more only when and if they are receiving high quality of service.

 “All consumers have been communicated their bands and bands are published during billing.
 It is inconceivable that anyone would imply that 4 out of 5 Nigerians are not intelligent enough to understand tariff classes and what they are paying for,” he explained.